astral-keks/commandry/README.md

 # Commandry

-A handy .NET tool that bridges PowerShell scripts with Model Context Protocol (MCP) servers, enabling seamless integration between AI assistants and PowerShell-based tools and automation.
+A .NET-based MCP server that lets you define Model Context Protocol primitives (tools, resources, prompts, and more) using PowerShell scripts and functions.

 ## Summary

 ### Motivation

-Modern AI agents need access to powerful tools and automation capabilities to be truly useful.
-PowerShell provides extensive system management and automation capabilities, but there hasn't been an easy way to make these capabilities discoverable by AI assistants in a standardized manner.
-Commandry solves this problem by providing a bridge between PowerShell scripts and the Model Context Protocol (MCP), allowing AI assistants to discover, understand, and execute PowerShell-based tools.
+Modern AI agents require robust tools and automation to deliver real value.
+While PowerShell offers extensive system management and scripting capabilities, there hasn't been a straightforward way to expose these as standardized MCP primitives that AI assistants can discover and use.
+Commandry bridges this gap by allowing you to author MCP tools, resources, and prompts directly in PowerShell, making your scripts and functions immediately accessible to any MCP-compatible AI assistant.

 ### Description